GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 <!-- Solution -->
 <h3>Solution</h3>

 The longest common subsequence is a dynamic programming question.
 I will make another post about how to approach and solve dynamic programming questions in another post.
+The solution runs in O(n^2)

 One of the ways to solve a dynamic programming question is by first building a table bottom up with the solutions to the subproblems and then building the solution from the table.